Meet Our Team

 What do you do?

-I’m a French teacher and I started working with PDS Formation in August 2024.
+I’m a French teacher and I have been working with PDS Formation for a couple of years.

 A bit about you